BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 **Display and Formatting:**

-Applications have the choice between using the BTC currency code or bitcoin ₿, with 1 BTC = ₿100,000,000.
+- Applications SHOULD allow users to toggle between the legacy BTC format (1 BTC = 100,000,000 base units) and the new integral format (1 bitcoin = 1 base unit).
+- Use of the ₿ symbol MAY be used to represent base-unit bitcoins but is OPTIONAL.

 Example 1: